bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

 ### Associate a Record to a Group

+* Due to CKAN restrictions, Group Admins will also have to obtain Editor privileges to an organization to add records to a Group.
+We recommend Group Admins submit a request via [Data Systems & Services request portal](https://dpdd.atlassian.net/servicedesk/customer/portal/1) for bulk adding.

 ![image](images/add_group_1.png)

 ![image](images/add_group_2.png)

-Members of a Catalgoue Group can associate any Published record in the catalogue to that Group.
+Admins of a Catalgoue Group can associate any Published record from branches they are also an editor of in the catalogue to that Group.

 1. Log In
 1. Navigate to a record to add to your group